 - For this reason, I bow my knees in prayer to the Father [of our Lord Jesus the Anointed],

-- for the Anointed to dwell in your hearts through faith.
-Having been – and being – rooted and grounded in love,
+- for the Anointed to dwell in your hearts through faith, *rooted and *grounded in ^love,

 - so you might be strong enough to comprehend with all the saints what is the breadth, and length, and height, and depth,

-- Now, to the One who is able to do far above everything that we ask or think according to the power which works in us,
+- Now, to the One able to do far above all things that we ask or think according to the power working in us,

 Click to Collapse this Chapter